 At the beginning of each subsection, a table is presented including a classification of each network according to the criteria listed in the "Classification criteria" subsection.

-In some cases, real examples of Alternative Networks are cited.
+Real examples of each kind of Alternative Network are cited.

 5.1.
 Community Networks